 Over the years there have been a number of schemes to bring monorails to the capital.
-Pictured in the gallery above are two: one floated in 1967 by the GLC Department of Highways and Transportation, which envisioned a monorail route running down Regent Street and Piccadilly (see the Wuppertal monorail for an idea of what it might have looked like); and a more recent plan from 2006 that pictured a route crossing the Thames at Waterloo Bridge.
+Pictured in the gallery above is one floated in 1967 by the GLC Department of Highways and Transportation, which envisioned a monorail route running down Regent Street and Piccadilly (see the Wuppertal monorail for an idea of what it might have looked like).
+There was also a more recent plan from 2006 that pictured a route crossing the Thames at Waterloo Bridge.
 Sadly there’s little chance of either being built any time soon, so we’ll just have to leave the monorail and all the joy it brings to those lucky folk in North Haverbrook.

 The Trafalgar Square Car Park